 Some topics deserve to be explored in depth.
 The Center for Teaching Excellence (CTE) has created these programs to give you the opportunity to examine these concepts over time and to allow for practical work while paired with a CTE Instructional Designer or Faculty Developer.

-- Improving Your Online Course: Official Quality Matters online workshop.
+- Improving Your Online Course (IYOC): Official Quality Matters online workshop.
 Participants use the QM Rubric of 42 course design standards to improve the quality of their online course.

 The Teaching Online Courses (TOC) Program prepares and certifies faculty to deliver and design online courses at Georgia Southern University (GS).

 The TOC Program consists of a six-week online workshop followed by a three-week course design practicum.

 For special department training please contact the CTE at email@example.com.